GodswillUmoh/Building_K-NN_Model/README.md

 [Click to view code in Terminal](https://colab.research.google.com/drive/1tX2e2XGOveqquEnG3G2ZDqna28Kmd0HI#scrollTo=H6Y9nBXFPt10)

 ### Notes:
-_In Logistics regression, the regression curve was a straight line dividing the category, but in K-NN, it is a curve._
+_In Logistics regression, the regression curve was a straight line dividing the category, but in K-NN, it is a curve.
+Not so smoth a curve_